AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **How long does it take to get access for the AEM Trial**

 Access is granted almost immediatly.
-At most it should take no more than 30 minutes to an hour.
+Usually it takes 15-30 minutes until your new Adobe IMS org is created and products are made available.

 **Do I need a special role within my company to use App Builder?**